We’ve compiled a How To Guide on fitting MDF wall panelling kits. Everything you need to know to transform your home.

 Where can I buy panelling kits?

 We’re based in the UK so this advice is for the UK consumer only.
 You can buy panelling kits online or at your local DIY store.
-Make sure you purchase your kit from a reputable supplier and always read the reviews, if there aren’t any reviews – it might be best to avoid.
+Make sure you purchase your kit from a reputable supplier and always read the reviews.
 There are many types of wall panelling styles out there, so ensure you know the style you’re looking for as the strips are cut to spec so you may have measured for a Jacobean wall panel style but end up buying Shaker Style – the length and width of the strips will be entirely different so be prepared.

 I’m A DIY Novice – Are Wall Panelling Kits Hard To Use?